tgm-team/tgm/docs/tutorials/hook_tutorial.md

 ### Custom Hooks

-If you are developing a new model or new sampling strategy, chances are, you need to define your own hook.
+Along with the hooks provided by `TGM` team, users are welcome to write custom hooks to perform any operations on `DGBatch` as desired.
+For instance, if you are developing a new model or new sampling strategy, chances are, all you need to do is define a custom hook.
 The first step is to think about whether you need internal state.
 If not, you can subclass `tgm.hooks.StatelessHook`.

 For example, the following shows a simple implementation of a negative sampler hook, which add random negative nodes in the range `[10, 100)`, and a corresponding *negative time* which matches the ground truth batch time: